Error-331/code_tests/docs/bible/quotes.md

 ...If you believed that you were drinking poison, you would stop...

 ...Beliefs govern our actions, and believing the gospel changes our eternal destiny...

+#### Boundless Faith

+*"Why are you reasoning in your hearts?"*

+**(Luke 5:22)**

+...It was Charles Spurgeon who rightly said that where faith may swim, reason may only paddle...

+...Reason has limits.
+Faith knows no bounds...